neochief/gitbybit-calc/README.md

 ## Step 21: Add keyboard support

 We will add keyboard support to the calculator app.
 Also, add titles to the buttons to describe their function and explain the keyboard shortcuts.

+## Step 22: Highlight buttons triggered with keyboard

+When a button is triggered with a keyboard, we want to visually indicate that it is active.
+We will add an active class to the button when it is triggered with a keyboard.